Walkthroughs / Flock Around / Whistles, Seeds, Money, and Best Early Upgrades

 2. Buy Highlight Birds next.
 It makes scanning brush, branches, and water edges much less fussy.

-9. Save Show Completed Poses for late guidebook cleanup.
+10. Save Show Completed Poses for late guidebook cleanup.
 It is expensive, but completionists chasing front, back, side, in-flight, and 3-star coverage will feel the difference.

-For casual co-op, it is fine to buy a shirt, hat, or silly accessory early.
-This is Flock Around, not a tax audit with feathers.
-For 100 percent cleanup, hold off on the big cosmetic flexes until your core tools are done.
 When a shiny appears, stop running, call it out, frame one safe photo, then take backups.
-If the bird bolts, do not spiral.
-Develop what you have, check whether the guidebook counted it, then return with the right seed, whistle, or highlight upgrade and give the little show-off another chance to be famous.
+If the bird bolts, develop what you have and check whether the guidebook counted it.
+Then return with the right seed, whistle, Shiny Bell, or highlight upgrade and try again with a calmer plan.

 Ask for help in the comments below!